clesleycode/natural-language-processing/README.md

 ### 1.1 What is NLP?

-Natural Language Processing, or NLP, is an area of computer science that focuses on developing techniques used to produce machine-driven analyses of text.
+Natural Language Processing, or NLP, is an area of computer science that focuses on developing techniques to produce machine-driven analyses of text.

 ### 1.2 Why is Natural Language Processing Important?

-NLP expands the sheer amount of data that can be used for insight purposes, since so much of the data we have available is in the form of text.
+NLP expands the sheer amount of data that can be used for insight.
+Since so much of the data we have available is in the form of text, this is extremely important to data science!

 A specific common application of NLP is each time you use a language conversion tool.
 The techniques used to accurately convert text from one language to another very much falls under the umbrella of "natural language processing."